stephenmcgruer/stephenmcgruer.github.io/src/blog/_posts/2014-03-02-the-scotsman-returneth.markdown

 The couch didn't fit in the car, so should be arriving sometime tomorrow.

 Unfortunately that brings us to the end of this week's update.
-Time now to retire to bed, and look ashamedly at my windows and their complete lack of blinds.
+Time now to retire to bed, and look shamefully at my windows and their complete lack of blinds.
 Until next week, adios!